orbitalchicken/Roadmap/Fixed.md

 - Wireless not showing in Network Manager even though it appears in Network Manager Settings.
 - goa: ubuntu SSO isn't functional -> it won't work without snapd, and it's useless for anything else.
 Ubuntu non-gnome users auth in snapd CLI anyway, so this should be removed.
 We don't need it, it's not necessary and it won't work OOTB.
 - desklets: I found a little bug in the Desklet “Analog Chronometer”.
 I can not call the settings when I have downloaded and switched on the Chronometer.
+- When trying to (samba) share a folder in nemo, i have an option to install samba, but it fails to install.
+After installing samba from packetmanager it works.

 MATE Edition
 ------------